 SELECT * FROM check_connection_health();Integrate this query into monitoring systems (Prometheus, Grafana, DataDog) to alert when usage approaches critical thresholds (e.g., > 80%).

-PostgreSQL allocates shared memory for each possible connection at server startup based on max_connections setting.
-This is why increasing max_connections requires either runtime reload (via pg_reload_conf()) or server restart to take full effect.
+PostgreSQL allocates shared memory for each possible connection at server startup based on the max_connections setting.
+This is why max_connections has context = postmaster in pg_settings and can only be changed with a full server restart — a reload via pg_reload_conf() will not apply a new value.
 On AWS RDS, the rds.rds_superuser_reserved_connections setting (default 2) additionally reserves slots, so actual user-available connections are further reduced.
 The pg_stat_activity view is essential for diagnosing connection issues—examine the query column to identify what connections are doing and which ones are stuck.
-For mission-critical systems, consider connection pooling mandatory: even with high max_connections, application performance degrades as connections approach the limit due to memory overhead.
+For mission-critical systems, treat connection pooling as mandatory: even with high max_connections, performance degrades as connections approach the limit due to memory and scheduling overhead.
 PgBouncer operates in three modes: session pooling (one connection per client), transaction pooling (connection per transaction), and statement pooling (connection per statement).
-Transaction pooling is recommended for most web applications as it balances performance with compatibility.
-Postgres 15+ added reserved_connections parameter distinct from superuser_reserved_connections for more granular reservation control.
-For replication setups, replication slots consume connection slots if replication_role is enabled—verify replication connections are accounted for when sizing max_connections.
-The pg_settings view shows all configuration parameters; use it to audit current settings: SELECT name, setting FROM pg_settings WHERE name LIKE '%connection%';
+Transaction pooling is recommended for most web applications as it balances performance with compatibility (note that it disables session-level features like prepared statements unless configured for them).
+Postgres 16+ added a separate reserved_connections parameter, distinct from superuser_reserved_connections, allowing slots to be reserved for roles with the pg_use_reserved_connections privilege.
+For replication setups, walsenders consume connection slots governed by max_wal_senders (separate from max_connections in modern versions); verify replication connections are accounted for when sizing.
+Use the pg_settings view to audit current settings, including which require a restart: SELECT name, setting, context, pending_restart FROM pg_settings WHERE name LIKE '%connection%';

 insufficient columns in unique constraint for partition key